Legal risk management of global supply chains

 Protect your supply chain or pay the price

-The shape, patterns, connections and the whole topology of global supply chains are the result of a decade of deep economic integration of international trade and investment.
-Production processes that are often spread across dozens of firms operating in multiple countries increased the level of complexity.
+Cross-border supply chain: The shape, patterns, connections, and the whole topology of global supply chains are the result of a decade of deep economic integration of international trade and investment.
+Production processes that are often spread across dozens of firms operating in multiple countries increase the level of complexity.
 Under global supply chains, the distribution, outsourcing, contract manufacture of large components are outsourced to a variety of third parties.
 Commercial agreements typically have various interaction points between different supply chain actors.
 A contractual breach of one element might result in defaults, liquidated damages, force majeure, etc. upwards or downwards the supply chain.

-In order to prevent supply chain disruptions, it’s critical to identify and manage all types of legal risks.
+Supply chain disruptions: In order to prevent supply chain disruptions, it is critical to identify and manage all types of legal risks.
 Main legal risks can be separated into contract risks including IP infringements and compliance risks including bribery and corruption.
 Contracting arrangements might depend on a small number of key suppliers and some industries are more vulnerable to legal risks than others.
 Insurance contracts should be adjusted to the specific situation and risk awareness of the participants engaged in international commerce.

 Commercial risks as a result of the coronavirus are currently in the general focus.
 However, extraordinary risks also include the impact of sanctions on certain countries, individuals, businesses, and other entities as well as export control regulations for military or dual-use items.
 Suppliers will declare force majeure when they cannot deliver on time or possibly at all, or want to change the goods to be delivered.
 Buyers will declare a default, material adverse change, or use a similar concept to shield against contractual obligations due to an unprecedented drop in demand.
 Shipping companies will face issues as cargo levels will not meet fuel costs.
 Letters of credit will be blocked on the basis of a claim in fraud brought before a Chinese court.
 Some suppliers or buyers will face the risk of insolvency.